 But let me urge you not to download GIMPshop under any circumstances.
-First of all, the original fork hasn’t been updated in years and years, and secondly (and more importantly), some folks with bad intentions released an alternate version of GIMPshop (which was also named GIMPshop) that is chock-full of malware and viruses.
+First of all, the original fork did not gain updated in years and years, and secondly (and more importantly), some folks with bad intentions an alternate version of GIMPshop (with the same name GIMPshop) that is chock-full of malware and viruses.

 So between an incredibly old build, dated UI, and bunches of baddies in the code, I urge you to stay away and only download the original and official software from their website.